 This is a hard-hitting message to someone who betrayed you because this may well be the last thing they’d expect you to say.
 When you get cheated upon, it is natural to want to have nothing to do with the betrayer.
-The person who has betrayed you may expect that you’d want to just cut your losses and move on, however, difficult it seems.
-While the decision of whether you want that person in your life or not is yours to take, do not end it without having a conversation.
+The person who has betrayed you may expect that you’d want to just cut your losses and move on, however difficult it seems.
+While the decision of whether you want that person in your life or not is yours to make, it is not one that you should be making lightly.

-Let your partner or friend know how shocked and hurt you are but also reflect your empathetic side.
+Your betrayal message to boyfriend/girlfriend/spouse should convey how shocked and hurt you are but also reflect your empathetic side.
 So, what to say to someone who betrayed you to convey how they’ve made you feel?
 Tell them that what they did has left a deep scar on you.
-Reiterate your own sincerity and if need be, remind them of the things you have done for them.
-Most importantly, let them know that you’re not afraid to walk away from a relationship where you’re not valued.
+Reiterate your own sincerity even at a time when they’re caused you such deep hurt.
+However, make sure they know that you’re not afraid to walk away from a relationship where you’re not valued.

 While you need to acknowledge your anger and learn your lessons, you should also learn to let go.
 It doesn’t mean you forget the incident; just focus on the positives from it.
 Karl found out that the woman he was engaged to had a whole other life he knew nothing about.
 She had been through a messy divorce, and had just erased her past, down to her identity, and moved across the country to start afresh.

 When her ex reached out and told him everything about her past, Karl was shattered.
 “On some level, I understood her need to protect herself.
-But that didn’t change the fact that my entire relationship with the woman I wanted to marry had built the foundation of our bond on lies and deceit.
+But that didn’t change the fact that it was a fake relationship and the woman I wanted to marry had built the foundation of our bond on lies and deceit.
 So, I told her I couldn’t continue this sham and wanted to move on without making things messy.
 It was what I needed to heal a betrayed heart, and she understood,” he says.

 On the other hand, if someone who betrayed you is sorry for what he or she has done and you both are ready to reconcile, do so with full awareness.
 Things may not go back to how it was before but don’t carry it in your heart for too long.
 Never rehash the incident in the future.
 If you have an argument later, try not to throw it in your partner’s face.
 Be graceful; truly move on from the episode.

 It will help to realize that you are not the only one who has suffered a betrayal.
 If your hurt is too extreme, do not suffer in silence.
 Seeking professional help can be immensely helpful in situations like these.
 A counselor will help you process the pain and look at the situation objectively.
 It aids healing.
 If you’re looking for the right support and help to navigate the pain of betrayal, skilled and experienced counselors on Bonobology’s panel of experts are here for you.